 These bars have only 8 ingredients and 10 grams of protein but the first ingredient is invert dried cane syrup (sugar).
 I snagged this bar for a breakfast on the go in the airport, along with some strawberries I brought along.
 It’s not the worst thing I could eat, but it’s not the best either.

 Chapul Aztec Bar D

 At least I can say I tried it.
 This bar is made with cricket protein powder.
 Crickets are an environmentally sustainable complete protein source and high in iron and B-12.
-Crickets require little resources and some say they are the “protein source of the future.”
+Crickets require little resources and some say it’s the “protein source of the future.”
 Cricket protein and protein bars have been gaining popularity lately so I figured it was time to bite the bullet and give it a try.
 The Dark Chocolate, Coffee, and Cayenne was bad enough that I couldn’t bring myself to eat more than 2 bites.
-I give them points for innovation, but the flavor and macros (only 5 grams of protein and 25 grams of sugar) need significant improvement before I can get over the fact that I’m eating bugs.
+I give them points for innovation, but the flavor and macros (only 5 grams of protein and 25 grams of sugar) need significant improvement before I start eating bugs.

 GREENS PLUS Plus Bar F

 I stopped in Whole Foods after a workout to try to find a new bar I hadn’t tried and landed on this.
 It was disgusting.
-It tasted like algae mixed with syrup and a little peanut butter and had the consistency of old chewing gum.
-Sure, the ingredients are ideal but there’s way too many options there to continue gagging these down.
+It tasted like algae mixed with syrup and peanut butter and had the consistency of old chewing gum.
+Sure, the ingredients are ideal but there’s way too many options there to gag these down.

 If you need help losing weight, improving your performance, or increasing your energy, contact me at email@example.com or schedule your appointment here.
 Not in Orlando but still need some nutrition tips?
 We also do online or over the phone consultations.